 Development and validation

-During model development, the number of imputations used for each sample was 47, 57 and 38 for the high- and low-volume dataset group, the metropolitan and non-metropolitan dataset group, and the multiple and single centre dataset group, respectively.
+During model development, the number of imputations used for each sample was 47, 57 and 38 for the high- and low-volume dataset group, the metropolitan and non-metropolitan dataset group, and the multi- and single centre dataset group, respectively.

 Table 2 shows the model validation performance.
 The model with the lowest mistriage rate was the non-metropolitan model, with an undertriage and overtriage rate of 0.05 (0.05 - 0.08) and 0.20 (0.13 - 0.38), respectively.

 Table 2.
-Model validation performance, i.e. performance when applied to the temporal validation sample of the dataset in which the model was created.
-Data are presented as point estimates with 95% uncertainty intervals (95% UI).
+Model validation performance, i.e. model performance when the model was applied to the validation sample of the dataset in which the model was developed.
+Data are presented as point estimates with 95% confidence intervals.